mspiez/network-automation-tools/10-AWX-setup/README.md

 # Conclusion

-If you are using Ansible, the `AWX` is great tool for users to run the workflows, log any executions and potentially troubleshoot the issues.
+If you are using Ansible, the `AWX` is great tool for users to run the workflows, log executions or schedule jobs.